richvigorito/dev-challenges/README.md

 ---
 ### 🙌 Let's Code, Let's Build, Let's Have Fun!
-Happy coding, and maybe grab a beer while you're at it! 🍻
+Happy coding, and maybe grab a beer while you're at it! 🍻 Follow for the latest challenge releases on [Twitter](https://x.com/hotfixfridays).